msszczep/szcz-dot-org/content/md/pages/about.md

 ## Trivia

 Mitchell is also a quiz and game show aficionado, having played quizbowl in college and graduate school.
 He has written and edited questions for NAQT, National Academic Quiz Tournaments, and also occasionally volunteers with the International Quizzing Association.
 In September 2007, he appeared as a contestant on the syndicated American version of Who Wants To Be A Millionaire.
 In September 2008, he was a member of America's Team for an episode of the syndicated TV show "Trivial Pursuit: America Plays".
 Mitchell has also been active with the Game Show Congress and has participated in the Trivia Championships of North America.
 He still occasionally plays bar trivia and he was a member of the teams which won the 2013 Team Trivia National Championship and which finished tied for second in the 2014 Team Trivia National Championship.
-He is currently [active with LearnedLeague](https://learnedleague.com/profiles.php?61719).
+He is currently [active with LearnedLeague](https://learnedleague.com/profiles.php?61719), and [was a guest participant on the NPR Sunday Puzzle](http://www.szcz.org/posts/2023-07-29-my-npr-sunday-puzzle-appearance/).

 ## Languages / linguistics